steveglowplunk/Blackboard-Downloader-GUI/README.md

 Note: This programme is NOT produced by CUHK

 ## Setup
+Supported platform: Currently only Windows.
+Tested on Windows 10 with JDK 17.0.8

-Install JDK 17 from here:
+1. Install JDK 17 from here:
 https://www.oracle.com/java/technologies/downloads/#java17
 (Yes, Java 8 won't work)

-Supported platforms: Currently only Windows.
-Tested on Windows 10 with JDK 17.0.8

-Download a compiled jar executable from [Releases](https://github.com/steveglowplunk/Blackboard-Downloader-GUI/releases).
+1. Download a compiled jar executable from [Releases](https://github.com/steveglowplunk/Blackboard-Downloader-GUI/releases).

 ## Usage